shsmd/ESPservoturret/README.md

 It uses dual ESP32 microcontrollers—one to read orientation, the other to control the turret—and is designed to expand into visual object tracking, cloud ML, and remote control.

-Main objectives are
+ 🎯 Main Objectives
+-
-Track and replicate user hand orientation using IMU data (yaw/pitch).
+- Track and replicate user hand orientation using IMU data (yaw/pitch).

-Use two ESP32s: one for control (ESP1), one for sensing (ESP2).
+- Use two ESP32s: one for control (ESP1), one for sensing (ESP2).

-Display system state and orientation data on a TFT screen.
+- Display system state and orientation data on a TFT screen.

-Support future vision (ESP32-CAM) and Cloud-based ML tasks.
+- Support future vision (ESP32-CAM) and Cloud-based ML tasks.

 Using a Firebeetle2, NodeMCU-32S to communicate with each other and arduino nano to get and clean data from input sensor (just in case theres not enough space on the ESP's)